Welcome to SPACE, our adult continuing education program which offers interactive monthly courses for personal enrichment! Learn more here.

 Welcome to the Readings in Prose page for the Advanced Old English Series in which students explore, in alternating months, a work of prose and then a work of poetry to introduce students to the breadth and depth of Old English texts available for study.
 Each month Dr. Swain surveys the group to see what they want to tackle next from month to month.

-Webinars with James K. Tauber and John Garth Meeting Mondays at 10:00 PM Eastern on October 30 and November 6; at 3:00 PM Eastern on November 13; and at 10:00 PM Eastern on November 20.
+Webinars with James K. Tauber and John Garth Meeting Mondays at 10:00 PM Eastern on October 30, November 6, November 13, and November 20th.

-Section 1 Discussion Group with Patrick Lyon Meeting Thursdays at 10:00 PM Eastern for four 1-hour sessions on November 2, 9, 16, and it has yet to be determined how the meeting will work around November 23, American Thanksgiving.
+Section 1 Discussion Group with Patrick Lyon Meeting Thursdays at 10:00 PM Eastern for four 1-hour sessions on November 2, 9, 16, 21 (Tuesday)

 Christopher Tolkien’s twelve volumes on the History of Middle-earth give unparalleled insight into the development of J.R.R.
 Tolkien’s legendarium.
 They contain early drafts of familiar texts, different conceptualizations of well-known stories, and in some cases completely new material.